Quick Summary of Upcoming Events:

-All Proteus rides tend to be sort of like informal social meetups, not competitive or racy.
-They are not supported by the shop, however, so please bring tools for changing flat tires, a Farecard or cellphone for if you have an unfixable mechanical problem or otherwise need to be bailed out on the road, food and water and gear for changes in weather, and please take personal responsibility for your own safety and obey all traffic laws and trail rules.
+All Proteus rides are essentially social meetups, not competitive or racy.
+We make every attempt to be honest about ride length and difficulty in advance, though depending on the group/weather/mood, we sometimes adjust our goals.
+Rides are not supported by the shop, however, so please bring tools for changing flat tires, a Metro Farecard or cellphone for if you have an unfixable mechanical problem or otherwise need to be bailed out on the road, food and water and gear for changes in weather, and please take personal responsibility for your own safety and obey all traffic laws and trail rules.
 We try to ride as a group, and no one is dropped or left behind.
 There are often cookies or food stops… -Jeff

 Upcoming events and rides (check back for weather updates):

 Saturday shop rides are posted on our Google calendar.
 The start time is usually 10am and we leave from Proteus.
 Cancellations and updates are posted to Facebook, Twitter, and our website.

 Mark Your Calendars!
 Many events and rides are already planned for Spring/Summer/Fall 2014.
 We’ll update this list as we get more information.